niceagency/LocationMonitor/README.md

 `$ brew install carthage`

-To integrate NALocationManager into your Xcode project using Carthage, specify it in your Cartfile:
+To integrate LocationMonitor into your Xcode project using Carthage, specify it in your Cartfile:

-`github "niceagency/NALocationManager"`
+`github "niceagency/LocationMonitor"`

-Run `carthage update` to build the framework and drag the built NALocationManager.framework into your Xcode project.
+Run `carthage update` to build the framework and drag the built LocationMonitor.framework into your Xcode project.

 ## Additional Information
 ___